Emma Elizabeth Smith: Life

-At the time of her death in 1888, Smith was living in a lodging-house at 18 George Street (since renamed Lolesworth Street), Spitalfields, in the East End of London.
-She was viciously assaulted at the junction of Osborn Street and Brick Lane, Whitechapel, in the early hours of Tuesday 3 April 1888, the day after the Easter Monday bank holiday.
+Murder

+Prior to being fatally assaulted, Smith was last seen by fellow resident, 54-year-old Margaret Hayes, at 18 George Street, at approximately 12:15 a.m. on Tuesday, 3 April 1888, the day after the Easter Monday bank holiday.
+According to Hayes, Smith was standing near Farrant Street, talking with a man dressed in dark clothing and a white scarf.
+She is believed to have been attacked at the junction of Osborn Street and Brick Lane, Whitechapel, approximately 75 minutes later.
+The location of this assault was approximately 300 yards from her lodging house.
 She survived the attack and, although injured, managed to walk back to her lodging house.

-She told the deputy keeper, Mary Russell, that she was attacked by two or three men, one of whom was a teenager.
+Upon her return to her lodging house, Smith told the deputy keeper, Mary Russell, that she had been attacked by two or three men, one of whom was a teenager.
 Mrs Russell and one of the other lodgers, Annie Lee, took Smith to the London Hospital, where she was treated by house surgeon George Haslip.
-She fell into a coma and died the next day at 9 a.m.
+She fell into a coma and developed peritonitis; she died at 9 a.m. the following day.
 Medical investigation by the duty surgeon, Dr G. H. Hillier, revealed that a blunt object had been inserted into her vagina, rupturing her peritoneum.
 The police were not informed of the incident until 6 April when they were told an inquest was to be held the next day.
 The inquest at the hospital, which was conducted by the coroner for East Middlesex, Wynne Edwin Baxter, was attended by Russell, Hillier, and the local chief inspector of the Metropolitan Police Service, H Division Whitechapel: John West.
 The inquest jury returned a verdict of murder by person or persons unknown.

 Chief Inspector West placed the investigation in the hands of Inspector Edmund Reid of H Division.
 Reid noted in his report that her clothing was "in such dirty ragged condition that it was impossible to tell if any part of it had been fresh torn".
 Walter Dew later described the investigation:

 Smith had not provided descriptions of the men who had attacked her and no witnesses came forward or were found.
 The investigation proved fruitless and the murderer or murderers were never caught.